2 Search for packages

 We plan to keep updating the algorithm as R-universe matures and better data becomes available.

-• The GitHub owner is the same as the universe, for example packages under https://jeroen.r-universe.dev from GitHub user https://github.com/jeroen/.
-This also includes all CRAN packages.
+• Packages where the GitHub owner matches the universe name (e.g., packages under https://jeroen.r-universe.dev from https://github.com/jeroen/).
+This includes all CRAN packages.